OzdemirMustafa/protect-data-on-linuxone-with-pervasive-encryption/part3.md

 * part3.md    : Administrative git landing page of part3.
 * part4.md    : Administrative git landing page of part3.

-Please check that the following URL return something to you:
-* Your-ICP-Service:9200  : Elasticsearch technical message indicating everything is alright
-* Your-ICP-Service:5601  : Main Kibana landing page

 # 2. Tooling for Elasticsearch
 To see with a user friendly interface the status of your elasticsearch instance, please, install in your computer the elasticsearch web-plugin named elasticsearch-head.